Duncan Ward: a day in the life of a Road Harm Co-ordinator

 When the opportunity to work for Voice arose, it seemed to be the obvious next step for my career.
 I’d already had the opportunity to go out with my predecessor to meet with victims of road collisions, and knew it was something I could do myself.

 One of the most fascinating elements of working for Voice is that I see everything from a different perspective.
-As a police officer, you visit a scene, deal with the accident and, once the collision investigation team turn up, you pretty much leave it to them.
+As a police officer, you visit a scene, deal with the collision and, once the collision investigation team turn up, you pretty much leave it to them.

 I always found this hard, because although I never forgot the people I met during those incidents, I rarely had any further dealings with them.
-Now, I get to see the difference that’s made after the accident by the support Voice offers and how it’s possible to change someone’s life just by being there for them.
+Now, I get to see the difference that’s made after the collision by the support Voice offers and how it’s possible to change someone’s life just by being there for them.

 For some, the discovery that Voice exists is enough to feel a sense of comfort.
 I’ve spoken to people who feel they’re coping ok without support but are safe in the knowledge that we’ll always be here if they feel the need to talk to someone.
 That’s such a rewarding feeling.